netpro2k/altspacevr-project-html-ui/README.md

 The site uses a design taking queues from Google's material design, complete with a FAB (floating action button) to add new spaces.
 The site is responsive and works and various screen sizes.

+I modified the data api very slightly to get it working with Webpack and also to fix a bug in id generation > 10.

 ####Running#####
 The code is bundled up using Webpack and a dev server is provided for previewing the site.
 Run the following to spin it up: